kamax-matrix/mxisd/docs/faq.md

 Accounts cannot currently migrate/move from one server to another.
 See a [brief explanation document](concepts.md) about Matrix and mxisd concepts and vocabulary.

-### I already use the synapse LDAP3 auth provider, why should I care about mxisd?
+### I already use the synapse LDAP3 auth provider.
+Why should I care about mxisd?
 The [synapse LDAP3 auth provider](https://github.com/matrix-org/matrix-synapse-ldap3) is not longer maintained and only handles on specific flow: validate credentials at login.